DaveMcMahon/Rusty-OS/README.md

 ## [no_mangle]
 This will stop the compiler from giving a unique cryptic name to the custom _start function entry point.
-We need to give this function name to the linker shortly.
+We need to give this function name to the linker as the Linker looks for a function named _start

 ## Extern C
 Interestingly enough, telling the compiler to use the C calling convention as Rust doesn't have one (need to verify this)